 From concession stands to ice cream trucks, our treat budget was a thing of the past.
 Healthy snacks and meals I will pay for all day long.
 But now, if the kids want to buy candy or ice cream or over-priced stadium food, they have to have their own money.

 We have never really been big on buying random toys or games or books in between gifts, but now we have a good line for it.
 “Yes, you can have that.
 If you brought your own money.”
 It’s nice to be the yes-mom.
 Sort of.

-Gone are the days of getting a full outfit from Mom & Dad.
+Gone are the days of getting a full outfit from Mom and Dad.
 We still buy the clothes and shoes, but if you want the matching hat, necklace, and earrings, you better save up.
 They need a little help remembering when this type of “need” will arise, so I try to remind them to start saving before back-to-school and holidays where they may want to dress up.

 Our older kids have cell phones, and I won’t debate the merits of that at this time, but we now only pay the bare minimum.
 One dropped her data plan instantly because, “I don’t want to spend half my allowance on something I can get when I’m on WiFi.”
 The teen continued to spend most of her money to have internet access wherever she goes.
 Priorities.

 We had gotten into the habit of forking over money for book fairs and spirit wear and whatever other over-priced stuff the school was hawking in any given month.
 Most of the time, they continued to spend their own money for these items.

 Oh, education and field trips would still be covered.
 That was never an issue.
-But the movie nights and carnivals and festivals that seem to come up every other week at $5-10/kid?
+However, the movie nights and carnivals and festivals that seem to come up every other week at $5 to $10 per kid?
 Not a part of my budget anymore.
 They’ve gotten good at budgeting their allowance as soon as a flier comes home.